 1960s Casual Outfits with Pants

 It ain’t Great-Granny’s fashion show — ladies wear pants now!
 Cigarette pants, to be precise, which are much more pleasant than they sound.
+They had a side or back zipper and a high waist so as not to be confused with men’s trousers.
 Pair that with the decade’s madness for plaid, and you’ve got quite a look.
-Capes and berets borrow a more rugged aesthetic, and the blouse brings it all together.
+Caps and beret hats borrow a more rugged aesthetic, and the button down blouse or crew neck sweater brings it all together.
+Add a pair of ballet flats or loafers for a casual day at home.
 Mary Tyler Moore wears them well, don’t you think?
 Shop 1960s pants

 So there you have it.
 A handful of 1960s outfit ideas to inspire your next retro outfit or for a 60s costume party.
 Need help with your outfit?
 Just ask.
 Have a 1960s outfit to show off?
 Email us and we might add to the page to inspire others.

 Article was written by Skye Makaris in collaboration with Debbie Sessions of vintagedancer.com